migalmoreno/nx-router/README.md

 -   **`redirect-rule`:** a PCRE to match against the current URL or an association list of redirection rules for paths.
 If the latter, each entry is a cons of the form `REDIRECT .
 ROUTES`, where `ROUTES` is a list of paths from the `route` that will be redirected to `REDIRECT` in `redirect-url`.
 To redirect all paths except `ROUTES` to `REDIRECT`, prefix this list with `not`.

--   **`original-url`:** takes either a string for the router>'s original host or a `quri:uri` object for the original complete URL.
+-   **`original-url`:** takes either a string for the router's original host or a `quri:uri` object for the original complete URL.
 This is useful for storage purposes (bookmarks, history, etc.) so that the original URL is recorded instead of the redirect's URL.

 `blocker` is a blocking router that takes the following direct slots: